 Karl Popper introduced the concept of Tolerance in a way very few understood its origin and why tolerance came to be.
 Most people who see themselves as tolerant hold the false idea they are being magnanimous by allowing others to be, when in reality they wish those other people would just disappear.
 They relate to people from a place where their false ego has masqueraded their narcissistic views which in reality are nothing but bad self esteem and deep fears to become less liked or popular.
 Their tolerance goes something like this: “I want you to know, I know you are just like me and I accept you.
 I often tell others we need to be more tolerant, it’s all over my social media.
 You are just like me.
 We are the same” and the tolerated person responds “Ok.
 Not sure why you feel the need to express it that way but I got it.
 You are just like me” To which those who see themselves as tolerant reply “No..no, I am not like you.
 You are like me.
 I accept you.
 You are like me.
 I am not like you.
 You are like me.
 It is different” As you see they seek to convince others they are being open yet they are anything but.

 This idea of tolerance is what the great Paolo Pasolini stood against.
 For those of you who may not know, Paolo Pasolini was an Italian intellectual, poet, writer, journalist, among other disciplines.
 Due to his blunt, no B.S. approach he was always regarded as a controversial figure.
-One of the most common phrases often heard from him was “those who smile or cry less publicly are the ones who feel the most” .
+One of the most common phrases often heard from him was “those who smile less, those who are often the loners by choice, are the ones who feel the most” .